DisnakeDev/disnake/docs/api.rst

     .. attribute:: image

-        The image of a guild scheduled event being changed.
+        The cover image of a guild scheduled event being changed.

         :type: :class:`Asset`